opendatainitiative/opendatainitiative.github.io/participation.md

 <h2><a name="contributor">Company Contributor:</a></h2>
 ### Requirements
-* Signs the ODI Corporate Contribution Licensing Agreement (CCLA) (Link to Licenses CCLA section)
+* Signs the ODI Corporate Contribution Licensing Agreement (CCLA) (Link to License CCLA section coming soon)

 ### Benefits
 * Logo on on website under the Community Contributor section